 I get it, I feel your pain and I’m feeling it with you right now.
 Although my current pain isn’t rooted in romance, it doesn’t matter.
 Pain is pain.
 This isn’t a competition, this is something that we ALL feel and every ounce of it is valid because it’s OURS.

 Since my Grandma died a few weeks ago, I wake up every morning feeling like I’m drowning.
 I have good moments, but the pain of missing her seems to have a radar that extinguishes any kind of inch toward movement.
-Experiencing the death of a loved one is excruciating, but at the very least, comfort can be found in the finality that death embodies.
-Finality is an extremely painful and difficult reality to accept, but you can rely on the knowingness that it’ll never change and thus, organically and at your own pace, accept, appreciate, grow and evolve.
+Experiencing the death of a loved one is excruciating, but at the very least, comfort can be found in the finality of it.
+Finality is an extremely painful and difficult reality to accept, but you can rely on the knowingness that it will never change and thus, organically and at your own pace, accept it.

 I truly believe that breakups can be harder to deal with than death because with breakups, there’s never really a finality.
 Death by breakup is always subject to resurrection.
 It’s weird.
 You could be completely moved on, a year down the line enjoying yourself at dinner and all of a sudden, you get a “happy birthday!” text.